dennis90/impsorter/README.md

 `vs-impsorter-extension` supports a number of commands for sorting import statements; these are acessible via the command menu `(<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>)` and may be bound to keyboard shortcuts in the normal way.

 ## Available commands
+* "Sort Imports: Line import"
-* "Sort Imports: One line import"
+* "Sort Imports: One import per line"
 * "Sort Imports: Maximum inputs per line"
 * "Sort Imports: Limit on max width"